aws-samples/aws-samples-for-ray/sagemaker/jax_alpa_language_model/README.md

 Training should converge at a loss and perplexity of 3.24 and 25.72 respectively after 20 epochs
-This should take less than ~21 hours on a single TPUv3-8 or a machine with 8 V100 GPUs.
+This should take less than ~21 hours on a machine with 8 V100 GPUs.
 Training statistics can be accessed on [tfhub.de](https://tensorboard.dev/experiment/2zEhLwJ0Qp2FAkI3WVH9qA).

 For a step-by-step walkthrough of how to do causal language modeling in Flax, please have a